0nix/ggj21/twine/transitions.md

 Too many to count.

 But they're looking at you, watching, with their beady little eyes up on the wall.
 You stare back at them, as many as you can.
 Making sure that they know you are aware of them.
 These pinpricks voids mounted to wood and plaster were the real bread and butter of the sword and shield of the state.
 You'd be easily thrown to a cell and left to rot for half a century if you spoke out of turn.
 But them?
 These eyes?
 They are trusted beyond reproach and question.
-The Frenchman that invented the camera was a hero in your eyes, with a profound hatred that equaled your admiration: His sons and daughters were stalwart allies and merciless witnesses.
+The Frenchman that invented the camera was a hero in your eyes.
+Your heart sings his praises while at the same time reviles his mother, that creature that damned the world with her terrible spawn: The Frenchman's sons and daughters were stalwart allies and merciless witnesses.
 Nothing you'd ever do would be a secret, and nothing they, all of them, would ever be a secret either.

 Closing your eyes is the only escape, a five-hour sanctuary.
-But you were sure they'd eventually find a way to put a mole in the inside of your eye lids and even get in your mind's eye.
+But you were sure they'd eventually find a way to put a mole in your eyelids and maybe one day get in your mind's eye.
 The scientists that spend their waking hours coming up with smaller and more impractical cameras are capable of almost anything.
 At least someone has to be trying that.
+Perhaps one day they'd get you to photograph your life on your own volition.

 [[They lie in waiting like lionesses in the light, and you're an antelope -- weak and scared.
 Your world is split in two with eyes on opposite sides so hopefully you'll see them coming behind you.
 But trusting your senses is like praying, you lose very little if you do it but it guarantees nothing.]]-1